RobinHC/upcoming/Missile/README.md

 using a hybrid structured-unstructured axisymmetric mesh written in Gmsh.
 The geometry and computational domain follow the specifications here: http://turbmodels.larc.nasa.gov/axiswblim7_val.html
+We find that a time-averaged maximum Courant number of less than 1 is insufficient for stability (perhaps because spikes occur greater than 1) -- less than 0.1 is seems to work.

 ## Outline
 -Describe how to generate a structured and unstructured mesh in Gmsh.